Song of Africa

-Song of Africa is a 1951 black and white film made in South Africa.
-It was directed by Emil Nofal, an Afrikaner.
+Song of Africa is a 1951 South African black-and-white film directed by Emil Nofal.

-The film is about a man who returns to his village with a gramaphone and musical instruments to start a Zulu Jazz band.
-Daniel Makiza and the Black Broadway Boys perform.
+The film follows a man who returns to his village with a gramophone and musical instruments to start a Zulu jazz band.
+Daniel Makiza and the Black Broadway Boys appear in the film.

-It is one of four films made from 1949-1951 documenting original music and performances by Africans.
-A scholar described the plot as thin.
+It is one of four films made between 1949 and 1951 documenting original music and performances by Africans.
+One scholar described the plot as thin.